jans0n/RewritePlusImprovementPatch/README.md

 - Uncensored images are restored from the Japanese version of Rewrite+

-- Opening and ending videos now have subtitles

-- An issue with the ending video's audio bitrate has been fixed

 ## Reporting bugs

 If you have any issues with the game after applying this patch, report them here at the "issues" tab.